ptrbui/dorm-reservation-simulator/README.md

-# Networking / Sockets Project
+# Dorm Reservation Networking / Sockets Project

 ## About
 This project was created with the goal of simulating a simple networking system that uses both TCP and UDP for transport